Common Name: candytuft

-Best grown in average, well-drained soils in full sun.
+Typically grown in medium moisture, well-drained soils in full sun.
 Less floriferous if grown in part shade.
 Well-drained soil is the key to growing this plant well.
+Tolerant of drought.
 Cut or sheer plants stems back by 1/3 after flowering to encourage new growth and to maintain compact habit.
-In cold winter climates, mulch plants with evergreen boughs in winter to help minimize potential damage from sun scorch and desiccation.
+In cold winter climates, mulch plants with a modest covering of evergreen boughs in winter to help minimize potential damage from sun scorch and desiccation.
+Plant foliage often benefits in winter from snow cover.
 Stems may root where they touch the ground creating new plants which can be left as is or transplanted to other areas.

-Evergreen candytuft (sempervirens in Latin meaning always green) is a low-growing, spreading, woody-based, herbaceous perennial (sometimes called a subshrub) which typically forms a foliage mound 6-12” tall and spreading to 18” wide.
-It is evergreen in warm winter climates, but semi-evergreen in cold winter climates where the foliage may suffer significant decline in harsh winters.
-Small, pure white, 4-petaled flowers in dense, flattened clusters (corymbs) appear in a profuse, early-to-late-spring bloom which often totally obscures the foliage.
+Iberis sempervirens, commonly called candytuft, is a low-growing, spreading, woody-based, herbaceous perennial or sub-shrub which typically forms a foliage mound rising to 6-12” tall and spreading to 18” wide or more.
+It is native to southern Europe.
+It is evergreen in warm winter climates, but semi-evergreen in cold winter climates where the foliage may become straggly or otherwise suffer significant decline in harsh winters.
+Small, pure white, 4-petaled flowers in dense, flattened clusters (corymbs) appear in a profuse, early-to-late-spring bloom (March-May), the density of which often totally obscures the foliage beneath.
 Flowers sometimes gradually age to light pink.
-Numerous, oblong, entire, dark green, leathery leaves (1-1.5” long).
+Numerous, oblong, entire, narrow, dark green, leathery leaves (1-1.5” long).

-Excellent edging plant (many of the cultivars of this species are more compact and may make even better edgers) for borders, paths or walkways.
-Rock gardens or sprawl over a wall.
+Excellent edging for borders, paths or walkways.
+Rock gardens.
+Sprawl over a wall.
 Interesting ground cover for small, sunny areas.
+Containers.